-To address the aforementioned issues, current research focuses on estimating complex social influences among humans to infer the uncertainty of human movements for trajectory prediction.
-For instance, \cite{alahi2016social,gupta2018social,yu2020spatio, yuan2021agentformer} utilize neural networks or attention mechanisms to describe pair-wise social interactions among agents across spatial and temporal dimensions.
-However, the absence of a graph structure limits the further development of captured features.
-On the other hand, \cite{yu2020spatio,salzmann2020trajectron++} introduce a spatio-temporal graph to model human movements, where each spatial edge presents the interaction between two agents' vertices, and temporal edges denotes individual temporal dependencies as intrinsic situation.
-More recently, \cite{xu2022groupnet} constructs the dynamics of pedestrian groups as a hypergraph to capture high-order group-wise interaction in crowds for trajectory forecasting.
-In this approach, each hyperedge can link more than two vertices for group-wise state representation.
+Recently, recent research has increasingly focused on estimating complex social influences among humans to better capture the uncertainty of human movements.
+For instance, \cite{alahi2016social, gupta2018social, yu2020spatio, yuan2021agentformer} employ neural networks and attention mechanisms to model pairwise social interactions among agents across spatial-temporal dimensions.
+Nevertheless, the absence of an explicit graph structure constrains the expressiveness of the extracted features.
+Alternatively, some works \cite{yu2020spatio, salzmann2020trajectron++} incorporate spatial-temporal graphs, in which spatial edges encode interactions between agents and temporal edges represent individual temporal dependencies reflecting intrinsic states.
+More recently, \cite{2020Evolve, xu2022groupnet} extended this paradigm by constructing pedestrian group dynamics as a hypergraph to capture high-order group-level interactions for trajectory forecasting, where each hyperedge connects multiple vertices to represent collective group dynamics.

-While the state-of-the-art (SOTA) algorithms mentioned above have demonstrated outstanding performance, the insufficient inference of human-human interaction (HHI) continues to limit potential improvements, especially in complex or highly dynamic scenarios.
-None of the previously mentioned approaches have fully addressed HHI in both group-wise and pair-wise feature dimensions \cite{alahi2016social}, nor have they effectively aligned heterogeneous multimodal dependencies \cite{yu2020spatio}.
-For instance, the absence of group-wise interaction reasoning may overlook potential intergroup harmonization or conflict \cite{salzmann2020trajectron++}.
-In team sports scenarios like basketball, different defensive strategies may involve distinct subgroups, such as zone defense typically including one offensive player with multiple defensive players, and man-to-man policies often involving pairs of players.
-Also, inadequate spatial-temporal feature inference can introduce ambiguities in HHI \cite{xu2022groupnet}.
+Despite state-of-the-art (SOTA) algorithms have achieved remarkable performance, inadequate modeling of human-human interaction (HHI) continues to constrain further advances on forecasting accuracy, particularly in highly dynamic environments.
+None of the above approaches fully model HHI across both group-level and pairwise feature dimensions \cite{alahi2016social}, nor do they effectively align heterogeneous multimodal dependencies \cite{yu2020spatio}.
+For instance, the lack of group-level interaction reasoning may obscure intergroup coordination or conflict \cite{salzmann2020trajectron++}.
+In team sports such as basketball, different defensive strategies exemplify this challenge: zone defenses typically involve one offensive player interacting with multiple defenders, whereas man-to-man schemes entail predominantly pairwise matchup.
+Furthermore, insufficient spatial-temporal feature inference can exacerbate ambiguities in HHI modeling \cite{xu2022groupnet}.